Animated map of what Earth would look like if all the ice melted

 As National Geographic showed us in 2013, sea levels would rise by 216 feet if all the land ice on the planet were to melt.
-This would dramatically reshape the continents and drown many of the world’s major cities.
+This would drastically reshape the continents, and drown many of the world’s major cities.

 Produced by Alex Kuzoian